Francis Leggatt Chantrey: Works

 Chantrey was a prolific sculptor.
 According to an article published in 1842, he produced, besides his busts and reliefs, three equestrian statues, 18 standing ones, 18 seated ones and 14 recumbent figures.
-His most notable works include the statues of George III in The Guildhall, London; of George Washington in the State-house at Boston, Massachusetts; of George IV at Brighton (in bronze); of William Pitt the Younger in Hanover Square, London (in bronze); of James Watt in Westminster Abbey and in Greenock (also a bust, plus one of William Murdoch, at St. Mary's Church, Handsworth); of William Roscoe and George Canning in Liverpool; of John Dalton in Manchester Town Hall; of Lord President Blair and Lord Melville in Edinburgh.
+His most notable works include the statues of George III in The Guildhall, London; of George Washington in the Massachusetts State House; of George IV at Brighton (in bronze); of William Pitt the Younger in Hanover Square, London (in bronze); of James Watt in Westminster Abbey and in Greenock (also a bust, plus one of William Murdoch, at St. Mary's Church, Handsworth); of William Roscoe and George Canning in Liverpool; of John Dalton in Manchester Town Hall; of Lord President Blair and Lord Melville in Edinburgh.

-He made a bronze equestrian statue of Sir Thomas Munro for Madras (now Chennai) and another of King George IV, originally commissioned, on the instructions of the king himself, to stand on top of the Marble Arch, in front of Buckingham Palace, but eventually placed in Trafalgar Square.
+He made a bronze equestrian statue of Thomas Munro for Madras (now Chennai) and another of King George IV, originally commissioned, on the instructions of the King himself, to stand on top of the Marble Arch, in front of Buckingham Palace, but eventually placed in Trafalgar Square.
 The horses in these two works are identical.
-A third, of the Duke of Wellington for a site in front of the Royal Exchange in London, was completed after Chantrey's death.
+A third, of Arthur Wellesley, 1st Duke of Wellington for a site in front of the Royal Exchange in London, was completed after Chantrey's death.

-He executed four monuments to military heroes for St Paul's Cathedral: they commemorate Major-General Daniel Hoghton, Major-General Bowes, and Colonel Henry Cadogan, and (in a single monument) Major-Generals Gore and Skerrett.
+He executed four monuments to military heroes for St Paul's Cathedral: they commemorate Major-General Daniel Hoghton, Major-General Barnard Foord Bowes, and Colonel Henry Cadogan, and (in a single monument) Major-Generals Arthur Gore and John Byne Skerrett.
 He was also responsible for the memorials to Sir James Brisbane in St James' Church, Sydney and to Reginald Heber in Calcutta, a replica of which was made for St Paul's Cathedral in London.
-Other good examples of his church monuments are those to the Earl of Farnham (1826) in Urney Parish Church, Cavan and Mary Anne Boulton (1834) in Great Tew In Snaith church there is a notable monument to Viscount Downe by Chantrey.
+Other good examples of his church monuments are those to John Maxwell, 2nd Earl of Farnham (1826) in Urney Parish Church, Cavan and Mary Anne Boulton (1834) in Great Tew In Snaith church there is a notable monument to John Dawnay, 5th Viscount Downe by Chantrey.

 One of his most famous works was The Sleeping Children, a monument to two girls of the Robinson family, depicting them asleep in one another's arms, the younger holding a bunch of snowdrops.
 It attracted a great deal of attention when shown at the Royal Academy in 1817, before its installation in Lichfield Cathedral.
 The design of the monument was widely rumoured to be by Thomas Stothard; Chantrey's biographer, James Holland, however gave more credence to another account of its history, according to which Stothard had merely made a drawing from Chantrey's preliminary model.
 Another popular work, much reproduced, was a small statue, made for Woburn Abbey of the young Louisa, Lady Russell, depicted cradling a dove.

-The Derby Museum has an unusual bust of William Strutt.
+Derby Museum and Art Gallery has an unusual bust of William Strutt.